-- ALL deletes all the lines, from the start to the bottom of the file. - Two labels that identify the lines to be deleted. range A label may be created by typing a .xxxx string on a prefix zone, or by using the XEDIT POINT command described on page 337.
-A label may also be one of the ISPF/PDF predefined labels: .zfor.zfirst the first line. .zlor.zlast the last line. the cursor line .zcsr deletes only lines that are excluded from the display. х deletes only lines that are not excluded from the display.
-NX - -
+- ALL deletes all the lines, from the start to the bottom of the file. - Two labels that identify the lines to be deleted. range A label may be created by typing a .xxxx string on a prefix zone, or by using the XEDIT POINT command described on page 333.
+A label may also be one of the ISPF/PDF predefined labels: the first line. .zfor.zfirst .zlor.zlast the last line. the cursor line .zcsr deletes only lines that are excluded from the display. х deletes only lines that are not excluded from the display.
+NX Examples: delete all - delete all x delete all nx delete .a .zcsr x

-Examples: delete all

-delete all x

-delete all nx

-delete .a .zcsr x